 Vomiting and headaches were the most common, accounting for 35.39% (n=195) and 34.12% (n=188) of cases, respectively.
 Vomiting and headaches are among the signs that can be found in malaria, dengue fever, and other etiologies found in our study.
 In contrast, coughing predominated in Bara's series [2] and was found in 130 (42.5%) patients, followed by headaches in 71 (23.2%) patients.
 Locomotor signs were found in the majority (70%) of cases in Moutsinga's Moroccan series [12].

 The majority of patients in our study had an altered general condition.
-Several data in the literature corroborate our results.
-Indeed, studies by Moutsinga [12] Samouche [16], and Koné and al. [11] also reported a predominance of altered general condition in 93%, 78%, and 54.4% of cases, respectively.
+Several data points in the literature corroborate our results.
+Indeed, studies by Moutsinga [12], Samouche [16], and Koné and al. [11] also reported a predominance of altered general condition in 93%, 78%, and 54.4% of cases, respectively.
 The other most common general signs found in patients in our series were pallor, followed by impaired consciousness and dehydration, which accounted for 31.76%, 20.33%, and 13.43% of cases, respectively.
 These results corroborate those found in the literature [2].
 This could be explained by the fact that dehydration is a complication of fever.

 Dengue fever was the leading cause of fever in our series.
 In fact, 258 (46.82%) patients had positive dengue serology, followed by malaria 101 (18.33%) and tuberculosis 67 (12.12%).
 Mariko [3], malaria was at the top of the list with 39.8%, followed by acute respiratory infections (21.00%) and ENT infections (9.7%).
 Bara [2], malaria was the most common (51.6%), followed by HIV infection and bacterial pneumonia in 29.1% and 15.0% of cases, respectively.
 This high prevalence of malaria can be explained by the fact that sub-Saharan Africa is an endemic area for malaria.
 The high prevalence of dengue fever could be explained by the outbreak of dengue fever in 2023.
 Although cases of dengue fever have been observed in previous years, the recent epidemic has contributed to an increase in the number of cases with a significant mortality rate (0.5%) at the national level [17].
 Malaria remains a major challenge in sub-Saharan Africa, but prevention and treatment measures can help reduce its impact.
 Vector control is an essential component of strategies to combat and eliminate malaria, as it is extremely effective in preventing infection and reducing transmission.
 The two main interventions are the use of insecticide-treated mosquito nets and indoor residual spraying [18,19].